CarlosBusiness/Association_Rule_Transactions_Machine_Learning/README.md

 * Title - Association Analysis of Supermarket Transactions
 * Goal - To provide a list that show what items were purchased together, how often they were purchased together, and how confident i am that they will be purchased together in the future
-* Variables - Gender, Age, Annual Income, Spending Score
+* Technique - Association Rule & Apriori Rule
 * Technologies – Python (Jupyter Notebook)